Guilt vs Regret: Difference and Comparison

 1. Guilt is feeling remorse or responsibility for an action that violates one’s moral or ethical standards.
 At the same time, regret is the feeling of sadness or disappointment for a missed opportunity or action.

-3. Guilt can lead to self-punishment or restitution, while regret often leads to reflection and a desire to do better in the future.
+3. Guilt can lead to self-punishment or restitution, while regret leads to reflection and a desire to do better in the future.

 Guilt vs Regret